Black hairy tongue: Diagnosis

 Diagnosis is usually made on the clinical appearance without the need for a tissue biopsy.
 However, when biopsies have been taken, the histologic appearance is one of marked elongation and hyperparakeratosis of the filiform papillae and numerous bacteria growing on the epithelial surface.

-Hairy tongue may be confused with hairy leukoplakia, however the latter usually occurs on the sides of the tongue and is associated with an opportunistic infection with Epstein–Barr virus on a background immunocompromise (almost always human immunodeficiency virus infection but rarely other conditions which suppress the immune system).
+Hairy tongue may be confused with hairy leukoplakia, however the latter usually occurs on the sides of the tongue and is associated with an opportunistic infection with Epstein–Barr virus on a background immunocompromise (almost always human immunodeficiency virus (HIV) infection but rarely other conditions which suppress the immune system).

 Classification

 Hairy tongue (lingua villosa) refers to a marked accumulation of keratin on the filiform papillae on the dorsal surface of the tongue, giving a hair-like appearance.
 Black tongue (lingua nigra) refers to a black discoloration of the tongue, which may or may not be associated with hairy tongue.
 However, the elongated papillae of hairy tongue usually develop discoloration due to growth of pigment producing bacteria and staining from food.
 Hence the term black hairy tongue, although hairy tongue may also be discolored yellow or brown.
 Transient, surface discoloration that is not associated with hairy tongue can be brushed off.
 Drug-induced black hairy tongue specifically refers to BHT that develops because of medication.

+Black hairy tongue can also be caused by antibiotics e.g., (penicillins, cephalosporins, tetracyclines, clarithromycin and linezolid).